nexvium/allssh/README.md

 * `-oPATH` `--output=PATH`

   Write command output to files instead of stdout.
-A dot and hostname will be appended to PATH generate the pathname for each file.
+A dot and hostname will be appended to PATH to generate the pathname for each file.

 * `-uUSERNAME` `--user=USERNAME`